jacebrowning/memegen/README.md

 ### Social Media

-Add `?share=true` to optimize images sizes for sharing on social media.
+Add `?share=true` to get HTML with images optimized for sharing on social media.

 ## Adding Templates